qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 Notably absent from the dependency list are bulky libraries like PyTorch, and there’s no requirement for CUDA drivers.
 This is intentional.
 FastEmbed is engineered to deliver optimal performance right on your CPU, eliminating the need for specialized hardware or complex setups.

 **ONNXRuntime**: The ONNXRuntime gives us the ability to support multiple providers.
-The quantization we do is limited for CPU (Intel), but we intend to support GPU versions of the same in future as well.
+The quantization we do is limited for CPU (Intel), but we intend to support GPU versions of the same in the future as well.
 This allows for greater customization and optimization, further aligning with your specific performance and computational requirements.

 ## Current Models